alphagov/government-service-design-manual/service-manual/the-team/learning-and-development/service-manager-induction.md

 #Request a place

 Please note: the service manager induction programme is now fully booked until the end of December 2014, however you can book places for the 2015 cohorts.

-Dates for the new year will be published soon.

 However, places are still available on the [open programme](/service-manual/the-team/learning-and-development/open-programme), to book a place please fill in this [SurveyMonkey form](https://www.surveymonkey.com/s/3PWSZNX)